svandelaarschot/Toxicify/ReadMe.md

 *   Mark players manually with `/toxic add Name-Realm` or via right-click context menus.
 *   Automatically highlight them with **icons** and **color-coded names** (red for Toxic, green for Pumper).
+*   **Target frame indicator** - See Toxic/Pumper status directly on the target frame.

 ### 🔎 Group Finder Integration